shrivastava-piyush/Piyush-Shrivastava/README.md

 ## Bio

-I'm a Computer Science student at Northeastern University, with a specialization in AI.
+I'm a Computer Science graduate student at Northeastern University, with a specialization in AI.

 My interest is in the development of scalable planning and learning solutions for problems involving autonomous agents.
 I love to work with theoretical ideas applicable to broadly relevant problems.